cwendorf/BASE/EASE/README.md

 ## How to Cite

-Wendorf, C. A. (2016). _EASE: Estimation Approach to Statistics with Excel._ Software available via GitHub at https://github.com/cwendorf/BASE/tree/master/EASE.
+Wendorf, C. A. (2016).
+EASE: Estimation Approach to Statistics with Excel [Excel Spreadsheet].
+Retreived from https://github.com/cwendorf/BASE/tree/master/EASE.